cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Cryptoassets Custodians shall mainly consider about security management described below:

 - Interested parties (from "4.
 Context of organization", {{ISO.27001:2013}})
-  To protect assets of cryptoassets custodian’s customer.
+  To protect assets of cryptoassets custodian's customer.
 Division of responsibility between outsourced and cryptoassets custodians such as management of signature keys for cryptoassets.
 Impact of business such as money laundering shall be considered from other viewpoint.
 - Policy (from "5.
 Leadership", {{ISO.27001:2013}})
   Cryptoassets custodians shall establish information security policy that includes information security objectives and controls.
 Information security policy shall be disclosed so that customers can browse.
 - Continual improvement and risk assessment (from "6.
 Planning", "8.
 Operation", "9.
 Performance evaluation", and "10.Improvement", {{ISO.27001:2013}})